valtimo-platform/valtimo-documentation/release-notes/major11/11.0.0/valtimo-backend-libraries.md

   * [Introduction](/introduction/modules/modules.md#authorization)
   * [Getting started](/getting-started/modules/core/authorization.md)
   * [Using Valtimo](/using-valtimo/access-control/access-control.md)

-* **New feature2**

-  Description of the new feature goes here.
-  Also link to the page that explains the feature in greater detail.
+* **Plugin export API endpoint**

+  It is now possible to export the plugin configurations through a REST API endpoint.

+* **Process links export API endpoint**

+  It is now possible to export the process link configurations through a REST API endpoint.

 ## Bugfixes

 The following bugs were fixed:

-* **Fix: RESTEASY004687**
+* **RESTEASY004687 warnings**

   The logs will no longer show the warning message 'RESTEASY004687'.
+This warning happened because a REST client wasn't closed properly.
+This has been solved now.

 * **Bug2**